 The UMCCTS Research Career Award Writing Group (K-Club) was established in 2007 and is co-lead by Drs.
 Douglas Ziedonis and Sherry Pagato in collaboration with the UMMS Office of Faculty Affairs and Dr. Rob Milner.
 The group meets monthly to provide information and feedback on academic career development and on preparing a research career award application (NIH K-awards, VA Research Career awards, UMCCTS Clinical Research Scholars KL2 award, etc.).

 - Feedback on CV development

 - Support on creating yearly career development plans

 - Individualized help on developing career goals and program research

 - Support with writing the career development grant application

 - Guidance on selecting and working with primary and secondary mentors (if needed)

 Training of investigators who will make a career of innovative, hypothesis-driven clinical and translational research is a top priority of the UMCCTS.
-The Clinical Research Scholars (KL2) Program has been developed to address this need.
+The Mentored Career Development (KL2) Training Program has been developed to address this need.
 The training program will combine coursework, seminars, and mentored research.